 As you can see, there is no single part of the brain that can function independently or at least successfully function independently, especially in the business and professional sector (and, arguably, in our personal lives as well).
 We must understand and apply the combination, the formula, where each function compliments (and compensates for) the other.

-Professional performance and goal attainment require equal parts alertness and savvy, logic and applied reasoning, feeling and emotion.
-One must not take over the other if we want to reach the success of a high performing professional, but how do we achieve this optimal balance?
+Professional performance and goal attainment require equal parts alertness and savvy, logic and applied reasoning, feeling, and emotion.
+One must not take over the other if we want to reach the success of a high performing professional, but how do we achieve this optimal mindset balance?

 Many successful business people will describe that in order to engage all three areas of neurological functioning, one must achieve a greater connection with the “selves”: Self-awareness, self-control, and self-esteem.
 This connection with our “self” is what will allow us to engage the strengths of each separate area and develop the skills and execute the actions that we need to take us to our envisioned goals.